PARTXXK/Portfolio/README.md

 - The main problem was time management.
 I didn't work on the website for like 3 months, mainly because I had shifted countries at that time, from India to Canada in September.
 So, it was a time, I had to face a lot of shifts in living conditions.
 Life has been quite rough, but that talk is for another time.
 - Another problem was my anxiety, as I would sometimes give up working on it in between as I felt that I was not capable to do it.
 But, slowly, I pushed through it and made it this far.

-I haven't set an 'end date' because I think that portfolio websites never end up.
-And, as our Project Management professor says, some projects never end, they just get better.

 Thank you for all your support and for listening to me this far.

 Please do look into my portfolio and do give feedback.
 I would really appreciate it.